soroushesnaashari/soroushesnaashari/README.md

 #

-### 🎯 Current Goals
-- Learning **NLP** (Natural Language Processing)
-- Finalizing my **AI-powered project management tool**.
-- Publishing more tutorials and articles for the ML/DL community.
-- Have more professional projects.

-#

 ### 📫 Contact Me
 You can contact me in either of these ways:
 - **Twitter**: Directly through my [𝕏](https://x.com/srshesn) account
 - **Email**: [soroushesnaashari@gmail.com](mailto:soroushesnaashari@gmail.com)
 - **LinkedIn**: Via my [LinkedIn](https://www.linkedin.com/in/soroushesnaashari/) profile

-#

-Thank you for visiting my profile!
-Feel free to explore my repositories and connect with me for collaborations or discussions. 😊